 By Akeel Khalid

 The coronavirus has wreaked havoc all over the world and is causing large-scale loss of life and economic mayhem.
 The economic impact could be even worse than that of the Great Depression.
 The IMF expects the global GDP to fall by 3% in 2020.
-The WTO has warned that the volume of trade could shrink by upto 32 % while the ILO has indicated that 195 million jobs globally could be lost.
+The WTO has warned that the volume of trade could shrink by up to 32 % while the ILO has indicated that 195 million jobs globally could be lost.

 Pakistan will inevitably be impacted by both the global and domestic developments arising from the spread of the virus.
-Government in Pakistan has come up with an emergency response, including a lock-down and financial support packages for individuals and businesses.
+The government in Pakistan has come up with an emergency response, including a lock-down and financial support packages for individuals and businesses.
 Apart from the health epidemic, Pakistan is also staring at an economic epidemic.

 Artisans, who work independently are immediately affected as exhibitions, craft bazaars have been cancelled.
 Summer season is approaching and loss of sales channels will affect sales.
 Home-based workers, across Pakistan, have reported that they have received no new work orders and this has resulted in an acute loss of income.
 Home-based workers are concerned that the situation is only going to get worse from here.